 Help researchers identify penguin adults, chicks and eggs in photos taken in Antarctica and sub-Antarctica by time-lapse cameras for the benefit of penguin research and conservation.
-Penguin Watch is a research project initiated at the University of Oxford and hosted at Oxford Brookes University.
-Researchers are crowdsourcing image processing, with global implications for penguin management.
+University of Oxford researchers are crowdsourcing image processing, with global implications for penguin management.